Core Services: AWS vs Azure

 - Familiarity for Windows Shops: For organizations heavily invested in Microsoft technologies, Azure often presents a more familiar environment and a smoother transition to the cloud.

 Note: As both platforms mature, they are increasingly offering similar capabilities, and the lines between their philosophical differences can blur.
 For example, Azure has significantly improved its support for Linux and open-source technologies, while AWS has introduced more enterprise-focused services and solutions.
+Both are heavily investing in AI/ML and serverless.

 Unique Strengths & Differentiators